kolenaIO/kolena/docs/metrics/confusion-matrix.md

 The implementation of a confusion matrix depends on whether the workflow concerns one or more classes.

-!!!warning
+!!!info
     The Confusion Matrix feature in Kolena supports visualizing comparisons between a single predicted value and a single ground truth value.
-If you're having trouble generating or customizing plots for these visualizations, feel free to reach out to your Implementation Engineer for guidance.
-Alternatively, you can contact us at [contact@kolena.com](mailto:contact@kolena.com)! for further support.
+If you're having trouble generating or customizing plots for these visualizations, feel free to reach out to the Kolena team for support.

 ![Steps To Generate Plot](../assets/images/metrics-confusion-matrix-steps.gif)